engtuncay/engtuncay.github.io/web-css/tw-layout.md

 </div>
 ```

-- Hidden
+Example (8) : Hidden

-Use hidden to set an element to `display: none` and remove it from the page layout (compare with .invisible from the visibility documentation).
+Use hidden to set an element to `display: none` and remove it from <span style="color:red">the page layout</span> (compare with .invisible from the visibility documentation).

 ```html
 <div class="flex ...">